it-sd-sqc/sqc-project-mharelstad2/docs/proposal.md

 Lukes Wife
 ========================

 Project for the book Luke's wife its awesome.
 Very great read keeps you on the edge of your seat.
 A lot of high level reading and problem solving.
+This project gets data from a book including chapters, and titles.

 Data source
 --------------------------